hnangran/S2S-Integration-Module/docs/SECURITY_COMPLIANCE.md

 - **Encrypted Channels:** Use Salesforce's encrypted API endpoints

 #### Data at Rest
-- **Credential Encryption:** Encrypt stored credentials using Salesforce Shield Platform Encryption
+- **Credential Encryption:** Credentials encrypted and managed by Salesforce Named Credentials/External Credentials (no custom encryption needed)
+- **No Credential Storage:** Credentials are NOT stored in custom objects - all stored in Named Credentials/External Credentials
-- **Configuration Encryption:** Encrypt sensitive configuration data
+- **Configuration Encryption:** Encrypt sensitive configuration data (if needed)
 - **Audit Log Encryption:** Encrypt audit trail data

 #### Data Masking